chas-academy/u10-business-idea-grupp-6/README.md

 - chats
 - messages

 A session can be created between two users if they have a matchup presently.
-Only one session per matchup can be created, and that logic is detailed in SessionController.
+Only one session per matchup can be created, and that logic is detailed in SessionController.§§§§§

 Each time a message is sent from the frontend, rows in the chats and messages table are created to represent the message - from whom it was sent, if it is read, which session it is connected to, and more.
 Basically, 1 message per chat, one session has many chats/messages.